 Thank you to Dr. Matt Voll and his amazing family.
 A roof over our head, a bed to sleep in, drinks in our glass, food in our stomach, and if that wasn’t enough – a rental car to get us to Pittsburgh!
 On top of that, a special thanks to Matt for his reassurance when my wife had to go into the Emergency Room.
-He gave me the down low on what was going on, and helped me rest easy knowing my wife and unborn daughter were going to be ok.
+He gave me the down-low on what was going on and helped me rest easy knowing my wife and unborn daughter were going to be ok.

 Thank you to Pete Huston and his family.
-We had some amazing food, heard some amazing 80’s era Ranger stories, and he even drove us across the state (a long freaking way!) to our next drop off.
+We had some amazing food, heard some amazing 80’s era Ranger stories, and he even drove us across the state (a long freaking way!) to our next drop-off.
 Pete, you went way above and beyond brother!
 Thank you to Kerry Patton and his family for hosting us at their absolutely beautiful farmhouse, feeding us, and giving us a bed to sleep in.
 A special thanks to Kerry who went out of his way to hook us up with media both in Scranton as well as New York City, and drove us up to West Point, NY.

 Thank you to Charles and Lilla Faint and their amazing family.
 They put us up, fed us, and even bought us train tickets to New York City!
 Thank you to Andrew Wilkow and his crew for having us on both the radio show and the tv show, and arranging a ride for us to the airport.
 Andrew also made a very generous donation to us live, on air, which put us in a much better position for our next leg of the trip in Europe.
 Thank you to Ian Scottish, who helped us out immensely both with the SOFREP interview as well as the Wilkow interview, and even walked us over to O’Lunney’s and put in a good word for us.

 Emmett O’Lunney and his crew… were amazing!
 If you are ever in New York City, give this establishment your business!
 They took in two smelly, sweaty hobo’s and showed us the high life!
 He fed us, gave us desert, and I don’t think our drinks were ever within three inches of the bottom of the glass before another one was in front of us.
 Emmett, we will be back, you and your crew are amazing!
-While at O’Lunney’s, we met “the MTV guy” and his Marine buddy, Ranger Lou Presti, Ranger Jordan Whitlow, and a Ranger-turned-school principal who were a huge boost to our morale to meet, and a boost to our traveling funds which were an immense help in Europe – Thank you so much guys!
-After O’Lunney’s, we were off to do David Webb’s show, and him and his crew showed us a great time!
-David treated us to an amazing meal after the show, and even hooked us up with a ride to our hide site for the night.
+While at O’Lunney’s, we met “the MTV guy” and his Marine buddy, Ranger Lou Presti, Ranger Jordan Whitlow, and a Ranger-turned-school principal who were a huge boost to our morale to meet, and a boost to our traveling funds which were an immense help in Europe – Thank you so much, guys!
+After O’Lunney’s, we were off to do David Webb’s show, and he and his crew showed us a great time!
+David treated us to an amazing meal after the show and even hooked us up with a ride to our hide site for the night.

 Thank you to Jack Murphy and his family for putting us up for a few hours, despite us coming over in the middle of the night.
 Jack went out of his way both with helping us with media, but opening up his home.
 We might have been the worst houseguests he’s ever had, but we sure were thankful he didn’t kick us out on the street – there were ruffians about!